Lennskie/bachelor-thesis-2023/README.md

 # How to use for multiple files

-The command mentioned above is used when you will leave the terminal open.
-To do this in a way you can close the terminals and have multiple files that are listened to you can use the following command:
+If you want to have multiple listeners and files for honeytokens it is recommended you use either of the following commands.
+If you don't correctly fill in the parameters the program will not work properly, so it is best to properly read the documentation.

 ## Windows

-`start python python/poc_with_params.py -f test -e txt -p c:/users/user/Desktop/ &`
+`start python3 python/poc_with_params.py -f test -e txt -p c:/users/user/Desktop/ &`

 >If you want this to work properly, you'll have to be in the root folder of this project and do the above command from there.
 Otherwise the JSON file will be made in the wrong folder and nothing will work